sandialabs/pytribeam/docs/userguide/src/config_file/steps/image/README.md

 ### auto_cb

 Settings to utilize the auto contrast/brightness adjustment of the active detector.
 Sets the active region (or sub_region) of the active imaging quadrant in which to perform the automated routine.
 Future releases may provide additional functionlity to adjust the auto contrast/brightness routine.
+For details on the sub_region coordinate system, see [here](../../../reference_frame/index.html#image-coordinate-system).
+The specific settings for the **auto_cb** operaton are:

 - **left** (*float*): The position of the left edge of the region of interest, a float from *0.0* to *1.0*, with *0.0* representing the left edge of the image and *1.0* representing the right edge of the image.
 - **width** (*float*): The width of the rectangle starting from the **left** edge of the box.
 The sum of **left** + **width** must be less than or equal to *1.0*.